jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 largest possible width or height depending on the cell dimensions.

-This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell".
+This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell" which is only available in Excel 365 versions from 2023 onwards.
+For older versions of Excel a ``#VALUE!`` error is displayed.
 See :func:`insert_image` for the equivalent method to "Place over Cells".

 Here is an example::